fitolobo/Learning-Rules-to-Hopfield-Type-Associative-Memories/README.md

 # Usage

-- **Fidelis Zanatti and Rodolfo Anibal Lobo** - *Federal Institute of Education, Science and Technology of Espírito Santo and University of Campinas*
+- **Fidelis Zanatti and Rodolfo Anibal Lobo** - *Federal Institute of Education, Science and Technology of Espírito Santo and University of Campinas, Brazil 2020.*